Analysis | The filibuster hampered Biden politically, even without being invoked

 Those projections changed a lot.

 Here’s the static version.
 The shaded areas show the range of estimates in spending and income over the 10-year windows the CBO considers.
 (The ranges at either end are small because there are fewer data points, not because the estimates were more narrowly targeted.)
-For the year 2021, for example, CBO estimates of revenue ranged over $2.5 trillion dollars between 2011 and now.
+For 2021, for example, the CBO estimates of revenue ranged over $2.5 trillion between 2011 and now.
 The estimates of outlays covered a slightly smaller range.

 The point is not that the CBO is bad at its job.
 Things happen!
-In the animation, you can see the effects both of the recession that began in 2007 and the coronavirus pandemic that began last year.
+In the animation, you can see the effects both of the recession that began in 2007 and the pandemic that began last year.
 Neither of those could have been worked into estimates a decade prior.
 And then there are the policy decisions themselves, changes in spending that are not projected well in advance.

 Instead, the point is that there is obvious uncertainty (albeit more narrow uncertainty) in what the components of a bill will entail.
-The Biden administration has used its own projections to suggest that its reconciliation proposal will be revenue neutral, a claim that has been a subject of mockery by Biden’s opponents.
+The Biden administration has used its own projections to suggest that its reconciliation proposal will be revenue-neutral, a claim that has been a subject of mockery by President Biden’s opponents.
 (Those same opponents were generally quiet when the Trump administration made the less-defensible claim that its tax-cut bill would not increase the deficit.)
-But those projections are, like the product of the CBO and the JCT, informed guesses (in this case, non-objective ones) about what the effects of the legislation would be.
+But those projections are, like the product of the CBO and the JCT, informed guesses (in this case, nonobjective ones) about what the effects of the legislation would be.

 In other words, we suddenly have a scenario in which a bill that might pass on a party-line vote needs to conform to third-party estimates of its economic impact simply so that the vote can happen.
 It’s hard not to see that as an aberrant way of passing legislation.

-Of course, that bill likely wouldn’t have passed on a party-line vote anyway.
+Of course, that bill probably wouldn’t have passed on a party-line vote anyway.
 It depends on two Democratic senators, Joe Manchin III (W.Va.) and Kyrsten Sinema (Ariz.), who’ve publicly opposed the scale of the reconciliation bill.
 Had Biden not embraced an effort to pull out infrastructure investments as a separate, bipartisan piece of legislation, it’s not clear where the vote might have landed.
 But now, armed in part with the limits imposed by the reconciliation process, Manchin and Sinema have spurred a new focus on the bill’s top-line cost — one that’s become a central focus of the political discussion.

 On Wednesday, CNN released new polling looking at views of the reconciliation proposal.
-The poll, conducted by the firm SSRS, found that three-quarters of Democrats think that the party should push forward with all of the social-safety-net and climate-change provisions that were originally proposed by Biden.
-Overall, though, there’s a split; only 4-in-10 Americans hold that view.
+The poll, conducted by the firm SSRS, found that three-quarters of Democrats think that the party should push forward with all of the social safety net and climate change provisions that were originally proposed by Biden.
+Overall, though, there’s a split; only 4 in 10 Americans hold that view.

 Interestingly, there is some daylight for those arguing for less-expensive bill.
 Among Republicans, 45 percent of respondents said that they thought a scaled-back version of the legislation should pass or (to a much smaller degree) that all of the proposed components should be kept in the bill.

 Another question asked by CNN, though, should dampen some of the excitement party leaders might have about Democratic support.
-When Democrats and Democrat-leaning independents were asked which group of legislators was doing more to help the Democratic Party, there was an even split between progressives pushing for more liberal programs and moderates looking to control spending.
+When Democrats and Democratic-leaning independents were asked which group of legislators was doing more to help the Democratic Party, there was an even split between progressives pushing for more liberal programs and moderates looking to control spending.
 Even just among Democrats, the progressives had only a narrow advantage.

 So this is where the party finds itself.
 Unable to simply pass legislation, it’s reliant on the evaluation of third-party groups to determine whether it can rely on a party-line vote.
-But even then, the policy needs support from Manchin and Sinema, whose objections around cost can be linked back to the reconciliation rules and which, by now, have been embraced by about half of the party’s caucus.
+But even then, the policy needs support from Manchin and Sinema, whose objections around cost can be linked back to the reconciliation rules and that, by now, have been embraced by about half of the party’s caucus.

 All without the filibuster even having been invoked.